 Panoramic ECF 1 has secured significant funding from the private sector, attracting investment from financial institutions and high net-worth individuals.
 The UK Government pledged £21.7m, its largest fund commitment since the ECF scheme began in 2006.

-Panoramic’s Fund will be committed to assisting fast-growing later-stage small companies in Britain, with individual investments ranging between £0.5m and £2.0m.
+Panoramic’s Fund will be committed to assisting fast-growing later-stage small companies in Britain, with individual investments ranging between £0.5 million and £2.0 million.
 The Fund will help meet the increasing demand by SMEs for growth capital, at a time when supply in the equity gap has come under considerable pressure.

 Commenting on the successful closing of the Fund, Stephen Campbell, partner at PGE, said: “For a first-time fund to be oversubscribed in such a challenging market is a major achievement.
 It represents not only confidence in the Fund’s investment strategy and financial benefits of an ECF but also a belief in the team at Panoramic Growth Equity.”